 The rapid growth of adult family homes

 Every day until 2030, roughly 10,000 baby boomers will turn 65.
-Around 70% of those individuals will likely need long-term care, which equates to 7,000 people entering the long-term care system every day.
+Around 70% of those individuals will likely need long-term care, equating to 7,000 people entering the long-term care system daily.
 Adult family homes have become an increasingly popular option for meeting that demand.

-But why are AFHs so popular in comparison to the other forms of long-term care facilities?
+But why are AFHs so popular compared to other forms of long-term care facilities?

 AFHs provide a personalized level of care that is often hard to come by in larger assisted living facilities or nursing homes.
 In more extensive assisted living facilities, the ratio of staff to residents is often 1 staff member to every 12 residents or greater.
 In small AFHs, that ratio is usually much smaller, with 1 or 2 staff members providing 24/7 care to often no more than 6 residents.11

-Unlike larger facilities, AFHs offer an atmosphere like living at home, giving residents a small, familiar community that is highly tailored to their needs.
+Unlike more extensive facilities, AFHs offer an atmosphere like living at home, giving residents a small, familiar community highly tailored to their needs.
 AFHs are often highly specialized and focus on specific, customized types of care.
 Instead of entering an institutionalized space that lacks personalized care, many choose to turn towards AFHs as a viable alternative.

-AFHs are growing rapidly because of their environment and flexibility.
+AFHs are multiplying because of their environment and flexibility.
 In Washington state, between May 2020 and May 2022, there was a net gain of 566 homes, a 17.8% increase.12 Here is a graph to help you visualize this upward trajectory of continuous growth:

 Assisted living facilities, nursing homes, and other long-term care operations are facing staffing shortages, driving up demand for adult family homes even more.13